Imagine a vinyl record that has 30% more capacity, 30% greater volume, and double the audio fidelity of a typical LP sold today.

 The ‘HD Vinyl’ name is a working title, though the basic idea is this: instead of the manual and time-consuming process currently used for creating vinyl LPs, the ‘HD Vinyl’ process involves 3D-based topographical mapping combined with laser inscription technology to more quickly generate a far superior product.
 Not only will the end product be vastly improved, but the time required to produce the LPs will also be radically reduced.

 “…you don’t need to buy a new system…”

 The result is a record that looks like the LPs being sold today, and more importantly, plays like them.
-According to the companies involved, the HD Vinyl disc will play on all currently manufactured turntables, though enhanced features will be better realized on upcoming, HD-compatible turntables.
+According to the companies involved, the HD Vinyl disc will play on all currently manufactured turntables and high end record players, though enhanced features will be better realized on upcoming, HD-compatible turntables.
 “This is a completely backwards-compatible technology,” said Guenter Loibl, Rebeat CEO.
 “It will play on any existing turntable, you don’t need to buy a new system to enjoy the benefits.”

 One of the largest problems that HD Vinyl solves is the gigantic production bottleneck that is currently stunting the vinyl resurgence.
 Currently, most vinyl is produced using 1960s-era, antiquated technology, with processes that are both extremely time-consuming and horrible for the environment.